mosip/documentation/docs/Steps-to-Install-and-Configure-HDFS.md

 **You have successfully configured a hadoop user with sudo access**.
 You can now log in to this hadoop account and use sudo to run commands as if you were logged in to the account of the root user.

 ## Distribute Authentication Key-pairs for the Hadoop User
-The master node will use an ssh-connection to connect to other nodes with key-pair authentication, to manage the cluster.<br/>
+The master node will use an ssh-connection to connect to other nodes with key-pair authentication, to manage the cluster.
 * Login to node-master as the hadoop user, and generate an ssh-key:
 	```
 	ssh-keygen -t rsa